digital-asset/daml-finance/docs/README.md

 ## Pre-requisites

+1. Open a terminal window.

-1. Install `pyenv` for Python version management with `brew install pyenv`.
+2. Install `pyenv` for Python version management with `brew install pyenv`.

-2. Install `pipx` with `brew install pipenv`.
+3. Install `pipx` with `brew install pipenv`.
 This should install the `pipenv` binary for virtual environments management.

+4. Navigate to the `docs` folder.

-3. From this folder, `pipenv install` to create a virtual environment and download the packages.
+5. Run `pipenv install` to create a virtual environment and download the required packages.

 ## Building the docs

+1. Navigate to the `docs` folder.

-1. `pipenv shell` to enter the virtual environment.
+2. `pipenv shell` to enter the virtual environment.

-2. `make html` to trigger the Sphinx build.
+3. `make html` to trigger the Sphinx build.

 ## Viewing the docs locally